 Museum & Exhibits

 This park is essentially a historic house museum.
 The Visitor Center, formerly the family automotive garage, has introductory interpretive exhibits on the history of the Riordan Family, including a video.
-Personally guided 60-minute interpretive tours of the house, featuring information on Riordan family history, and Arts and Crafts style architecture and furnishings are given daily, on the top of the hour.
+Personally guided 60-minute interpretive tours of the house, featuring information on Riordan family history, and Arts and Crafts style architecture and furnishings are given, on the top of the hour.

 The West House has exhibits on Arts & Crafts, Native American pottery & baskets, photographic window panels, Lumber & Logging, and a model of historic Flagstaff.

 The Visitor Center maintains an interesting exhibit area, introductory video, and a children's "touch table." and several brochures are available describing Flagstaff's cultural, natural and historic attractions.